w3c/presentation-api/interoperability.md

 # Assess interoperability of Presentation API implementations

-This document discusses the interoperability of potential Presentation API implementations in particular interoperability between user agents in case of [2-UA implementations][2ua] and between user agents and wireless/dump displays in case of [1-UA implementations][1ua].
+This document discusses the interoperability of potential Presentation API implementations in particular interoperability between user agents in case of [2-UA implementations][2ua] and between user agents and presentation displays in case of [1-UA implementations][1ua].
 For this, state of the art technologies and standards that may be useful to implement the Presentation API will be considered.

-> TODO: fix links of 1-UA and 2-UA implementations in the text

 ## Interoperability between user agents